haldean/resume/README.md

     Date

-And if you just wanted to list the name of the organization, you could specify it as:
+And if you just wanted to list the name of the organization, you could specify it as `-- Organization` followed by three blank lines.

-    -- Organization

-(Note that that is three blank lines following the organization)